Metherlance/mcp-process/README.md

 ## Features

 - Execution of static commands
-- Support for interactive mode for applications like vim, nano, htop, etc.
 - Validation of potentially dangerous commands
-- Flexible configuration of terminal dimensions and filtering of ANSI escape sequences
+- Flexible configuration of command filtering and timeout

 ## Prerequisites